The Real Cost of LLC Start-Up

 • Sign permits

-If the process feels overwhelming, consulting a business attorney can help ensure full compliance.
-Alternatively, you can use a professional service like MyCorporation to research licensing requirements and prepare the necessary paperwork.
+In case the process is overwhelming then a business attorney can be consulted to make sure that there is complete compliance.
+Or alternatively you can hire a professional service like MyCorporation to conduct a research about licensing requirements and make the required paper work.

 Doing Business As (DBA) Name Costs